reidpr/quac/sphinx/map_reduce.rst

   bar

-(Note that in the standard map-reduce word count examples, the mapper emits the value 1 for each word. ``makereduce`` is perfectly happy with null values, and counting the length of a set is the same as summing a set of 1's of the same size, so we do the former.)
+(Note that in the standard map-reduce word count examples, the mapper emits the value 1 for each word. ``quacreduce`` is perfectly happy with null values, and counting the length of a set is the same as summing a set of 1's of the same size, so we do the former.)